Somerset Family Adventures

 Ramparts of the Iron Age Hillfort on Cadbury Hill, Congresbury

-About Cadbury Hill Local Nature Reserve and Hillfort.
+About Cadbury Hill Local Nature Reserve and Hillfort

 Cadbury Hill sits between the villages of Yatton and Congresbury in North Somerset.
 The hill has shown signs of being inhabited during the Neolithic (circa 4000BC to 2500BC) and Bronze Age periods (c.
 2500 until c.
 800 BC).
 But on the summit, the actual hill fort itself was constructed during the pre-Roman Iron Age (c.600BC – 50AD).
-The ramparts are visible especially on the eastern side consisting of massive banks and ditches.
-It is now a scheduled ancient monument.
-There is evidence of a re-occupation during the period c.400-550AD.
-An archeological excavation here and on the adjacent Henley Hill uncovered jewellery, a bronze figurine and glass vessels amongst other things, which suggests the site was an elite settlement.

 Cadbury Hill is a designated Local Nature Reserve.
 Keep an eye out for orchids which grow on the grassland area in the summer, and in late April – May there are lots of bluebells growing in the meadow and woodland areas.